-At 228 pages and fifteen chapters, Trans Like Me is a little more difficult to read than a fiction novel, only because you will want to carefully unpack what the author is saying, and take notes in the margins.
-You might want to consider this for a book club selection, but give yourselves plenty of time to discuss it, and consider having a transgender person join you to answer any questions that might arise during the conversation.
+At 228 pages and fifteen chapters, Trans Like Me is a little more difficult to read than a fiction novel because you will want to carefully unpack what the author is saying and take notes in the margins.
+Consider this for a book club selection, but give yourselves plenty of time to discuss it.
+Consider having a transgender person join you to answer any questions that might arise during the conversation.

 Subscribe to get my latest content by email, and I'll send you SIX questions to ask yourself before sharing that your child is transgender: because it can be a little overwhelming and sometimes you just need to know where to start.

 We hate SPAM.
 We will never sell your information, for any reason.